giulia-berto/docker-tutorial/README.md

 # docker-tutorial
 Docker tutorial to build an [FSL](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki) container.

 This simple tutorial is inspired by https://docs.docker.com/get-started/.
 Please refer to that resource for a more comprehensive documentation.
+The tutorial shows how to install FSL (FMRI Softwre Library on an Ubuntu machine).

 ### Step 1: Install docker